-Sector Plan Description summary Refuse Removal bylaw The purpose of the bylaw is to promote a safe and healthy environment to the residents of EMLM and also to provide procedures,methods and practices to regulate refuse dumping and removal Waste bylaw The bylaw covers issues around waste management information system, basic services, commercial services, and transportation and disposal waste.
+Sector Plan Description summary Refuse Removal bylaw The purpose of the bylaw is to promote a safe and healthy environment to the residents of EMLM and also to provide procedures, methods and practices to regulate refuse dumping and removal Waste bylaw The bylaw covers issues around waste management information system, basic services, commercial services, and transportation and disposal waste.
 Italso contains information regarding the administrative enforcement.
 Electricity bylaw The electricity supply bylaw was approved by council in terms of the Municipal Systems Act 32 of 2000.
-It provides conditions and also regulates supply of electricity in the municipal licensed areas (Groblersdal and Rossenekaal).
-Other areas of the municipality are supplied by ESKOM.

-Electricity Master Plan The municipality developed the electricity master plan and was reviewed in 2021 financial year for both rural areas and towns within the municipality.
+It provides conditions and also regulates supply of electricity in the municipal licensed areas (Groblersdal and Rossenekaal).Other areas of the municipality are supplied by ESKOM.
+Electricity Master Plan The municipality developed the electricity master plan in 2014/15 financial yearfor both rural areas and towns within the municipality.
 The plan is aimed at dealing with the electricity backlog and challenges in the municipality.
 There engagement with the DBSA to assist with the review of the plan.
+The review will be conducted in 2021-2016 cycle

-Environmental Management Plan The municipality has developed environmental Management Plan which is currently due for review.
-The National Environmental Management Act (NEMA), (Act No. 107 of 1998) defines sustainable development as "the integration of social, economic and environmental factors into planning, implementation and decision-making so as to ensure the development serves present and future generations The main objectives is to: Identify environmental impacts, issues, risks and threats within the EMLM.
+Environmental Management Plan

+The municipality has developed draft environmental Management Plan as per the requirements of the legislation.
+The National Environmental Management Act (NEMA), (Act No. 107 of 1998) defines sustainable development as "the integration of social, economic and environmental factors into planning, implementation and decision-making so as to ensure the development serves present and future generations The main objectives is to:

+Identify environmental impacts, issues, risks and threats within the EMLM.
 Develop measures and strategies to minimize, mitigate and manage these impacts, risks and threats.

-The EMLM is committed to responsible environmental stewardship and sustainable development through an effective, appropriate resourced and harmonized institutional framework that: Integrates environmental consideration into planning and development; Undertakes all activities in a sustainable manner to prevent minimize and mitigate negative environmental impacts and enhance positive impacts; Remedies impacts on the environment that were caused through previous activities; Promotes environmental awareness in communities; Ensures accountability is taken for environmental degradation through monitoring and enforcement of all applicable legislation and other requirements. '
+The EMLM is committed to responsible environmental stewardship and sustainable development through an effective, appropriate resourced and harmonized institutional framework that:

+Integrates environmental consideration into planning and development; Undertakes all activities in a sustainable manner to prevent minimize and mitigate negative environmental impacts and enhance positive impacts; Remedies impacts on the environment that were caused through previous activities;

+Promotes environmental awareness in communities;

+Ensures accountability is taken for environmental degradation through monitoring and enforcement of all applicable legislation and other requirements.